vKokoshko/Shop/README.md

 This is the recent WCF final course project.

 The goal was to make a shopping program with following features:
-1. Get list of goods from database using WCF service
+1. Get list of goods from database using WCF service;
-2. Show goods info
+2. Show goods info;
-3. Make shopping cart with ability to add/delete goods and to change it quantity
+3. Make shopping cart with ability to add/delete goods and to change it quantity;
-4. Create a new order from cart and save it to database using another WCF service (using transactions)
+4. Create a new order from cart and save it to database using another WCF service (using transactions);
-5. Show information about orders
+5. Show information about orders;

 In this project I used WCF service library to host required services, ADO.NET Entity Framework (code first from database) to work with MSSQL Server